CosmWasm/docs-deprecated/dev-academy/develop-smart-contract/01-intro.md

 terminate the contract's execution with an acknowledgement of success by returning an `Ok` result with the default `Response`.

-In this example, the default `Response` for simplicity.
+In this example, the default `Response` is used for simplicity.
 However, the `Response` can be manually created to provide the following information:

 - `messages`: a list of messages.
 This is where smart contracts execute other smart contracts or use native modules.